Hélio Castroneves: Tax evasion trial

-In late 2008, an Internal Revenue Service (IRS) jury charged Castroneves with conspiracy and six counts of tax evasion for failing to report $5.5 million of income from 1999 to 2004.
-The issue came about when Miller signed Castroneves' first contract with Penske following Moore's death due to pressure from sponsors to take Moore's seat.
-Miller negotiated the contract with Penske and removed all mentions of Moore with Castroneves' name.
-Castroneves, who had been investigated by the IRS since 2004 when it issued 150 subpoenas to businesses and individuals who did business with him, pleaded not guilty to the charges on October 3, and was ordered released on a $10 million bail.
+In late 2008, an Internal Revenue Service (IRS) jury charged Castroneves with conspiracy and six counts of tax evasion for failing to report $5.5 million of income earned from 1999 to 2004.
+The issue came about when Alan Miller signed Castroneves to his first contract with Penske in early November 1999 following Greg Moore's sudden death at the 1999 Marlboro 500.
+With heavy pressure from sponsors to fill Moore's vacant seat, the deal had to be completed in a matter of days.
+Due to time constraints, Miller rushed through the contract negotiations for Penske, simply striking out Moore's name on the contract documents, and hand-writing in Castroneves' name.
+He also struck out the name of Moore's promotion company (Greg Moore Enterprises, which Moore owned) and wrote in Seven Promotions, erroneously implying and identifying Castroneves as owning that company.
+Castroneves, who had been investigated by the IRS since 2004 when it issued 150 subpoenas to businesses and individuals who did business with him, pleaded not guilty to the charges on 3 October, and was ordered released on a $10 million bail.
 The IRS said he owed them $2.3 million in taxes.
+The trial was held in March 2009 at the U.S. District Court in Miami.
+A guilty verdict in the trial would have likely sent Castroneves to prison, and ended his driving career.